-Forest Practice Rules (FPR) require Specific Erosion Control / Soil Stabilization measures to be addressed within the proposed THP addressing WLPZ & Protected ELZ & EEZ, Roads and Landings and Watercourse Crossings, within an ASP Watershed or Immediately upstream of an ASP Watershed.
+Forest Practice Rules (FPR) require Specific Erosion Control / Soil Stabilization measures to be addressed within the proposed THP addressing WLPZ & Protected ELZ & EEZ, Roads and Landings and Watercourse Crossings, within an ASP Watershed or immediately upstream of an ASP Watershed.
 Please address the following table and the specific rule.
 If not applicable, so state.

-ASP WATERSHEDS Logging roads / Landings Description of Treatments Timing Protection Measures .
+ASP WATERSHEDS Logging roads / Landings N/A Description of Treatments Timing Protection Measures i.
 916.9[936.9,956.9](n)(1)-(7): WLPZ, & protected ELZ & EEZs.
-7 Within the WLPZ, and within any ELZ or EEZ designated for watercourse or lake protection, treatments to stabilize soils, minimize soil erosion, and prevent significant sediment discharge shall be described in the plan as follows.
+Within the WLPZ, and within any ELZ or EEZ designated for watercourse or lake protection, treatments to stabilize soils, minimize soil erosion, and prevent significant sediment discharge shall be described in the plan as follows.
 See "c." above.

-27 (1) Soil stabilization is required for the following areas: (A) Areas exceeding 100 contiguous square feet where timber operations have exposed bare soil.
+j.
+923.5[943.5,963.5]{q){3}: Soil stabilization is required for the following areas: (A) Areas exceeding 100 contiguous square feet where timber operations have exposed bare soil.
 (B) Approaches to tractor road watercourse crossings between the drainage facilities closest to the crossing.
 (C) Any other area of disturbed soil that threatens to discharge sediment into waters in amounts that would result in a significant sediment discharge.
 (2) Soil stabilization treatment measures may include, but need not be limited to, removal, armoring with rip-rap, replanting, mulching, installing commercial erosion control devices to manufacturer's specifications, or chemical soil stabilizers.
-(3) Where straw or slash mulch is used, the minimum straw coverage shall be 90 percent, and any treated area that has been reused or has less than 90 percent surface cover shall be treated again'by the end of timber operations.
+(3) Where straw or slash mulch is used, the minimum straw coverage shall be 90 percent, and any treated area that has been reused or has less than 90 percent surface cover shall be treated again/by the end of timber operations.
 (4) Where slash mulch is packed into the ground surface through the use of a tractor or equivalent piece of heavy equipment the minimum slash coverage shall be 75 percent.
-(5) For areas disturbed from May 1 to October 15, treatment shall be completed prior to the start of any rain that causes overland flow across or along the disturbed surface that could deliver sediment into a watercourse or lake in quantities deleterious to the beneficial uses of water.
-(6) For areas disturbed from October 15 to May 1, treatment shall be completed prior to any day for which a chance of rain of 30 percent or greater is forecast by the National Weather Service or within 10 days, whichever is earlier.
-(7) Where the natural ability of ground cover is inadequate to protect beneficial uses of water by minimizing soil erosion or by filtering sediment, the plan shall specify protection measures to retain and improve the natural ability of the ground cover to filter sediment and minimize soil erosion. j.
-923.5[943.5,963.5](q)(3): as it pertains to roads, landings, etc. See (c.), (d.) and (i.) above See "c." above. k.
+(5) For areas disturbed from May 1 to October 15, treatment shall be completed prior to the start of any rain that causes overland flow across or along the clisturbed surface that could deliver sediment into a watercourse or lake in quantities deleterious to the beneficial uses of water.
+(6) For areas disturbed from October 15 to May 1, treatment shall be completed prior to any day for which a chance of rain of 30 percent or greater is forecast by the National Weather Service or within 16 days, whichever is carlier.
+(7) Where the natural ability of ground cover is inadequate to protect beneficial uses of water by minimizing soil erosion or by filtering sediment, the plan shall specify protection measures to retain and improve the natural ability of the ground cover See "c." above. as 't pertains to roads, landings, etc. JCC C. 800VC, k.
 923.9[943.9,963.9](t)(4): as it pertains to watercourse crossings.
 See (c.), (d.) and (i.) above See "c." above.